Purdue University ∙ Department of Agricultural Economics

-The final result of the project is a written report.
-The report has a length limit of 20 double-spaced pages, inclusive of all charts, tables and references.
-You will also present your report in class, using a maximum of five slides.
+The final result of the project is a written document.
+The paper has a length limit of 20 double-spaced pages, inclusive of all charts, tables and references.
+You will also present the project results in class, using a maximum of five slides.
 For the class presentation the five-slide limit will be strictly enforced, to help you practice distilling results into a very brief message that can be communicated visually and in person.

 To make the project as productive as possible, we will proceed in stages.
-First, you must send as an email to me a title and brief (maximum one-paragraph) description of your chosen topic.
-You must do this by the start of class on Thursday October 11th, so I can provide feedback in a timely manner.
-This feedback will allow you to modify your goals accordingly.
-The second stage is to submit a rough first draft to me for comments.
-A printed copy of this rough draft will be due in class on Tuesday, November 13th).
-This is well before you will be scheduled to present the results in class (on November 29th, December 4th and December 6th).
-The final report will be due in my office by 5pm on the Friday before finals week (December 7th).
-You will be required to submit your final paper in both hard copy (printed) and electronic (pdf) formats.
+First, you must send to me as an email a title and brief (maximum one-paragraph) description of your chosen topic.
+You must do this by the start of class on Thursday October 2nd, so I can provide feedback in a timely manner.
+This feedback will allow you to modify your plan accordingly.
+The second stage is to submit a printed rough draft, inclusive of all references, for comments.
+A printed copy of this rough draft is due in class on Tuesday, December 2nd).
+This is roughly three weeks before you will be scheduled to turn in the final draft.
+You must present a brief synopsis of the project in class (on either December 9th or December 11th).
+The final paper is due by 5pm on Friday December 19th).
+You must submit your final paper by email, in PDF format.

 Two exams will be given.
-A mid-term exam will be held in class following October break.
-A final exam will be given during the regular final exam period.
+A mid-term exam will be held in class on October 21st.
+A final exam will be given during the regular final exam period at a time/location to be announced later.
 These exams are designed to test understanding of concepts and course material.
 Each exam will have equal point value.
 The two exams will cover material from both the readings and the lectures, for which slides will be posted online on the day of each lecture.
 The final exam will be comprehensive, covering both halves of the course.

 final course grade will be computed from points earned from homework